 In the human resources arena, Mr. Asen advises clients on employee handbooks and personnel policies and conducts sexual harassment prevention seminars, employment law seminars, and supervisory training programs.

-Mr. Asen regularly conducts legal writing workshops for the firm's associates and has been repeatedly recognized by the publication New York Super Lawyers in the area of employment and labor law.
+Mr. Asen regularly conducts legal writing workshops for the firm's associates and was selected to the New York Metro Super Lawyers list (2007 to 2012, 2014) in the areas of Employment & Labor and Employment Litigation: Defense.

 He also is coauthor of N.Y.C.
 Human Rights Law Warrants High Court's Wisdom (Employment Law360, Feb.
 13 and 21, 2013), The Reemergence of Discrimination Class Actions: Guidance for Rational Employers (Bureau of National Affairs 2010), and Circuit City Stores, Inc. v.
 Adams: The End of the Long and Winding Road to a National Policy Favoring Arbitration of Employment Claims (The Journal of American Arbitration 2002).